ArthurClemens/polythene/app/docs/header-panel.md

 <a class="btn-demo" href="http://arthurclemens.github.io/Polythene-Examples/header-panel.html">Demo</a>

 Displays a content panel with header with various scrolling behaviors.
+Use this for a page with a header bar (like the current page), or a title/menu bar.

 ## Comparison with Polymer